(modified and accepted in Madrid, Spain, September 8th, 2022)

 - The Association can carry out supplementary business activity in accordance with its objects.
 The Association can use any surplus funds only to achieve the objectives mentioned in the statutes.

-Extinction of the Association
+Dissolution of the Association